MAIAR (MAIAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MAIAR Historical Price

-According to the latest data gathered on MAIAR live price page, the current price of MAIAR is 0.0015557USD.
-The circulating supply of MAIAR(MAIAR) is 999.98M MAIAR , giving it a market capitalization of $1.55M.
+According to the latest data gathered on MAIAR live price page, the current price of MAIAR is 0.00122355USD.
+The circulating supply of MAIAR(MAIAR) is 999.98M MAIAR , giving it a market capitalization of $1.22M.

 The MAIAR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAIAR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.